Craig Counsell: Professional career

 Counsell returned to the Brewers as a free agent for 2007 and filled the role of utility infielder.
 He recorded his 1,000th career hit on August 16, 2008, against Derek Lowe of the Los Angeles Dodgers.
 In 2011, he was the fourth-oldest player in the National League, and had the second-best career fielding percentage of all active second basemen (.991).
 In 2009, Counsell gained more regular playing time due to injuries and inconsistent play from other Brewers players, and had a .285 batting average, along with 8 triples, finishing in the top 10 in the National League in the latter category.

 In 2010, Counsell was chosen as the 13th-smartest athlete in sports by Sporting News.

 From June 11 to August 3, 2011, Counsell tied the all-time record for consecutive at-bats without a base hit for a position player, going hitless over a streak of 45 at-bats as a bench player and spot starter.
 The record was set by notoriously poor hitter Bill Bergen in 1909, and later tied by infielder Dave Campbell in 1973.
 It had been reported Bergen's streak was 46 at bats; however, subsequent research definitively established that Bergen's streak stopped at 45, meaning that Counsell tied but did not break the record.
 The record was broken only a few weeks after Counsell tied it, by Eugenio Vélez of the Los Angeles Dodgers.

-Counsell's contributions to the Marlins' and Diamondbacks' championship teams remained well-remembered by the fans of both teams.
-During Counsell's last season as a player in 2011, when the Brewers were the visiting team at Marlins and Diamondbacks games, the home fans would give Counsell standing ovations when he came to bat.

-Counsell's usual at-bat music was Jimi Hendrix's version of "All Along the Watchtower".

 Batting stance

-For much of his career, Counsell had a batting stance that was very distinctive, usually holding his bat high, with his arms straight above his head.
-As he reached the end of his career, Counsell lowered his bat more in his stance, though he would nearly have his back to the pitcher where the number on his back was almost completely visible to the pitcher.
+For much of his career, Counsell had a distinctive batting stance, usually holding his bat high, with his arms fully extended above his head.
+As he reached the end of his career, Counsell lowered his bat more in his stance, though he would nearly have his back to the pitcher, to where the number on his back was almost completely visible to the pitcher.
 Counsell also didn't wear batting gloves for the majority of his career, with the exception of his rookie season and his final season.

 Fielding

-By the SAFE: Spatial Aggregate Fielding Evaluation method of evaluating defense, Counsell was both the highest-rated 2nd baseman and the highest-rated 3rd baseman over the period from 2002 to 2008, with an average runs saved of 10.18 and 5.86, respectively.
+By the SAFE: Spatial Aggregate Fielding Evaluation method of evaluating defense, Counsell was both the highest-rated second baseman and the highest-rated third baseman over the period from 2002 to 2008, with an average runs saved of 10.18 and 5.86, respectively.

+Primarily known as a second baseman, shortstop, and third baseman, Counsell also played four games at first base, with two games in 2001 and two in 2003 for the Diamondbacks.
+He even spent part of a game in left field for the Brewers in 2011, playing two innings without recording any total chances.